Today’s Wonder of the Day was inspired by Ellie. Ellie Wonders, “How much is sand dollar worth” Thanks for WONDERing with us, Ellie!

 If you've ever been to an ocean, you've probably seen sand dollars on the beach or in souvenir shops.
 You may have even seen live sand dollars moving around on the sandy ocean floor.
 But what exactly are these creatures?

-Sand dollars — sometimes called sea cookies, snapper biscuits, sand cakes, cake urchins or pansy shells — are species of flat, burrowing echinoids that belong to the order Clypeasteroida.
-Sand dollars are related to sea urchins, sea cucumbers and starfish.
+Sand dollars — sometimes called sea cookies, snapper biscuits, sand cakes, cake urchins, or pansy shells — are species of flat, burrowing echinoids that belong to the order Clypeasteroida.
+Sand dollars are animals related to sea urchins, sea cucumbers, and starfish.

 Sand dollars get their name, not from their value, but from their appearance.
 When the skeletons (called tests) of dead sand dollars wash ashore, they are usually bright white from being bleached by the Sun.
 Long ago, people who found these dead sand dollars thought they looked like old Spanish or American dollar coins, so they called them sand dollars.